thePeterChung/freeplane/README.md

 4. Tools -> Chat with Context -> Chat Children + Node - Selected node and children chat is added as context

 Attributes UserMessage and AiMessage are added to context.
+Add `--paste` to node core text to paste response as "Plain text as node hierarchy".

 ### Default Settings